Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Technique 6: The peer interaction frequency

-Watch how often team members interact with each other, not just with you.
+What to watch: How often team members interact with each other, not just with you.

 Tool approach: In Slack, check how often each person @mentions or responds to teammates (not just you).
-Sudden drops in peer interaction while maintaining similar interaction with you = withdrawal from the team dynamic.
+Sudden drops in peer interaction while maintaining similar interaction with you signal withdrawal from the team dynamic.

-The 3 Mistakes That Blind You to Problems
+Three Team Health Monitoring Mistakes That Blind You to Problems

 Mistake 1: Waiting for people to tell you

-Most founders say, “My team knows they can come to me with anything.”
+Belief: “My team knows they can come to me with anything.”

 Reality check: People don’t surface problems until they’re severe.
 By the time someone says “I’m overwhelmed,” they’ve been struggling for 6–8 weeks.